 Ambition Key outcomes Available system priority metrics Best start in life Women are healthy and well during and after pregnancy.
 Children are healthy from birth.
 All children grow and develop well so they are ready and equipped to start school.
 Children in care are healthy, well and ready for adulthood. % achieving good level of development at age 2-3 Access to best education and learning Children and young people perform well at all key stages.
 SEND education meets the needs of children locally.
 Schools serve all children and young people well and nobody misses out on learning.
 Adults have access to learning opportunities which supports employment and life skills.
 Average attainment 8 score of all pupils % of SEND children electively home educated Rate of permanent exclusions (per 100 pupils) Opportunities to be fit, well and independent Adults are healthy and active, and enjoy good mental health.
 People experience less ill-health and disability due to lung and heart diseases.
-9% of adults currently smoke' (APS) % Adults classified as overweight or obese Adolescent self-reported wellbeing (SHEU) Standardised rate of emergency admissions due to COPE Employment that keeps them and their families out of poverty More adults are employed and receive a 'living wage'.
+9% of adults currently smoke' (APS) % Adults classified as overweight or obese Adolescent self-reported wellbeing (SHEU) Standardised rate of emergency admissions due to COPD Employment that keeps you and your families out of poverty More adults are employed and receive a 'living wage'.
 Adults and families take up benefits they are entitled to.
 Gap in employment for those in touch with secondary mental health services Good housing in places which are clean and green Good access to affordable, safe, quality, accommodation and security of tenure.
 The local environment is clean and green with lower carbon emissions.
-Number of households owed a prevention duty under Homelessness Reduction Act People feeling safe in their own homes and when out and about People are safe in their homes, on public transport and in public places.
+Number of households owed a prevention duty under Homelessness Reduction Act Safe in your homes and when out and about People are safe in their homes, on public transport and in public places.
 Children and young people are safe and protected from harm.
-Number of re-referrals to MARAC for children experiencing domestic abuse Connected to their families and friends People feel well connected to family, friends and their community.
+Number of re-referrals to MARAC for children experiencing domestic abuse Connected to families and friends People feel well connected to family, friends and their community.
 Connections are helped by public transport and technology.
-Improving outcomes for those who are socially excluded. nology. % adult social care users with as The chance for a fresh start when things go wrong Homeless people and ex-offenders are helped back into society.
+Improving outcomes for those who are socially excluded. " % adult social care users with as much social contact as they like The chance for a fresh start when things go wrong Homeless people and ex-offenders are helped back into society.
 People have good access to support for addictive behaviour and take it up.
 Number of emergency hospital admissions for those with no fixed abode Access to health and social care Timely access to all health and social care services when they need across life course from conception to end of life.
 People are supported to live at places of their residence and only spend time in hospital to meet medical needs.
 Services to prevent illness (all health screening and vaccinations) are easy to access with quality service provision.
-People are treated with dignity and respect in all care provisions including end of life. % Cancer diagnosed at stage1/2 % of people discharged from hospital to their usual place of residence Rate of emergency department attendances for fal in those aged 65+ % eligible looked after children and adults wit Learning disability/Severe mental illness received annual health check To be accepted and valued simply for who they are Diversity is respected and celebrated.
+People are treated with dignity and respect in all care provisions including end of life. % Cancer diagnosed at stage1/2 % of people discharged from hospital to their usual place of residence Rate of emergency department attendances for falls in those aged 65+ % eligible adults with learning disability/severe mental illness receive annual health check To be accepted and valued simply for who you are Diversity is respected and celebrated.
 People feel they are a valued part of their community and are not isolated or lonely.
 People are treated with dignity and respect.
-Metrics to be developed through our Local Area Partnerships and Local Area Forums
+Metrics to be developed